wilsonmar/Selenium/README.md

 ### Selenium IDE
 Selenium IDE is a Firefox plug-in to record and playback Selenium scripts.
+Once installed, it can be invoked from the Tools menu.
 It can convert scripts to Ruby, Java, and other languages.

 ### Selenium Grid